cornellev/scan-matching/README.md

 <!-- EDIT README.md.build INSTEAD. -->
 # icp

-> Last updated 2024-04-23 19:22:04.926639.
+> Last updated 2024-04-23 21:17:55.072775.
 > Made by [Ethan Uppal](https://www.ethanuppal.com).

 ## Introduction

 This repository hosts Ethan's (my) implementation of Iterative Closest Points (ICP) as applied to scan matching.
-It is a first step in my attempt to implement Simultaneous Localization and Mapping (SLAM).
+It is a first step in my project to implement Simultaneous Localization and Mapping (SLAM).
-Eventually, I will factor this out into its own library as a submodule for the SLAM library I will build.

 ## Install